Anthony Kalulu, a rural farmer in eastern Uganda.

 How others can help me

-If you are someone out there who believes in supporting bottom-up approaches, i.e., poor people-led, grassroots approaches to ending extreme poverty, I am asking you to help me made some small stride on extreme poverty in my region before 2024 ends.
-More in this post.
+If you are someone out there who believes in supporting bottom-up approaches, i.e., poor people-led, grassroots approaches to ending extreme poverty, I am asking you to help me bring about some change in my region.

 Comments